Take a Memorable Weekend Trip to Mexico from LA

 My main goal was to explore Los Angeles by way of its strongest traits: the entertainment industry, the postcard-worthy beaches, the bountiful nature and of course, the theme parks.
 My main takeaways?
 Don't underestimate how long it takes to go from point A to point B (traffic changes within minutes) and don't be intimidated by the size and population of Los Angeles (it's the second largest in the United States).
 I divided my visit by areas and themes and was able to dig deep and get acquainted with this glimmering city in a short amount of time.

-For a change of pace, I bookended my cruise trip with visits to California's best fantasy attractions — Disneyland and Universal Studios Hollywood.
+For a change of pace, I bookended my long weekend in Mexico with visits to California's best fantasy attractions — Disneyland and Universal Studios Hollywood.
 Families with kids or those who are kids at heart will love soaking up the magic of these theme parks which are luckily just a hop, skip and a jump from Los Angeles.

 Book Now